Walgreens The Thread

 How can I get relief from grass allergies?

 Millions of people suffer from seasonal allergies sparked by the presence of pollen in the air.
-Grasses are one of the most common sources of allergens, and they can cause a variety of symptoms, including nasal congestion, sneezing, hives and itchy, watery eyes.
+Grasses are one of the most common sources of allergens.
+They can cause a variety of symptoms including nasal congestion, sneezing, hives, and itchy, watery eyes.
 Fortunately, there are things you can do to ease symptoms of grass pollen allergies.
-Follow these tips to get relief.
+Follow these tips to get relief:

 In the case of grass allergies, pollen is the allergen that sets off the symptom-causing immune response.
 Pollen is a substance that plants produce for the purpose of reproduction.
 Grass pollen gets transported by the wind, so it ends up in the air you breathe.